syncfusion-content/typescript-docs/TypeScript/SunburstChart/Getting-Started.md

 ## Add Data Labels

 The data labels are used to improve the readability of the Sunburst chart.
-This can be achieved by enabling the `visible` property in the `datalabelSettings`.
+This can be achieved by enabling the `visible` property in the `dataLabelSettings`.

 {% highlight ts %}

 $(function () {
-var sunburstsample = new ej.datavisualization.SunburstChart($("#Sunburst"),{
+var sample = new ej.datavisualization.SunburstChart($("#Sunburst"),{
             // ...
          dataLabelSettings:{visible:true},